folaaramide/100-days-of-devops/day-01/project-nautilus/README.md

 ssh banner@stapp03
 ⚠️ Password was be provided by the training environment.

+### ✅ Step 3: Verify user does not already exist
+ id siva

-### ✅ Step 3: Create the User siva with a Non-Interactive Shell
+### ✅ Step 4: Create the User siva with a Non-Interactive Shell
 Once inside stapp03, create the user:

 sudo useradd -s /sbin/nologin siva